 There is now an abundance of research suggesting that depression is an inflammatory disease that develops as a result of chronic low-grade inflammation and oxidative stress.
 At times, depression also arises from an underlying condition such as hypothyroidism, which turmeric has proven to help.

 Turmeric has a well-documented status as one of the best over-the-counter anti-inflammatory agents for mental health.
 Also, curcumin’s antioxidant properties can help reduce oxidative stress, a primary cause of depressive disorders.

-In this post, we’ll explore the science and research behind curcumin’s ability to stabilize our mood, reduce stress, and help major depressive disorder.
+In this post, we’ll explore the science and research behind curcumin’s ability to improve our mood, reduce stress, and help with major depressive disorder.